lundqvistr/manual_medfak_research_data/manual.md

 For string variables, there is no specific code for a missing value, it is simply shown as an empty cell.
 You _can_ define missing values for string variables, but it not that common.
 A more common approach is to convert categorical string variables into numeric ones (see e g `Transform/Automatic Recode`) followed by defining numerical values as user missing.

+Another issue is the way SPSS treat missing values in assignments:
+ - Use of operators such as "+" for addition yield missing values when there are missing values: `COMPUTE sum=var1+var2.`gives a missing a value if one or both of var1 and var2 are missing.
+ - Use of functions such as `SUM` uses all non-missing values: `COMPUTE sum=SUM(var1, var2).` sums the content of `var1` and `var2` when one or both them are non-missing.

 ##### Codebook
 Codebooks can be produced by use of `Analyze/Reports/Codebook`.
-The result can preferably be placed as the single output in an output window which subsequentluy can be saved as an SPSS output file, but perhaps eve better as a pdf or HTML file.
+The result can preferably be placed as the single output in an output window which subsequently can be saved as an SPSS output file, but perhaps eve better as a pdf or HTML file.

 The structure in the codebook is also determined by the attributes set for your variables, most importantly the measure attribute.
 In order to make the best documentation of the data, it is clearly recommended that you assign "correct" attributes to your variables as fully as possible.